 Total Access Emailer uses SMTP to send your emails from Microsoft Access.
 That requires you to have an SMTP email server that allows you to send emails from the FROM addresses you specify.

-Assuming your Office365 account allows relay, you can connect to the smtp.office365.com server with your email address and password, then email messages using your FROM address.
+Assuming your Office 365 account is configured, you can connect to the smtp.office365.com server with your email address and password, then email messages using your FROM address.

 If you want to send emails using other email address as the FROM address (e.g. accounting@MyDomain.com, sales@MyDomain.com, etc.), those email accounts must allow the Logon Name to send messages on its behalf.
 This is called Mailbox Delegation.

 From Office 365, with an administrator login, go to the Exchange Admin Center by choosing Admin from the drop down menu in the top left corner:

 Scroll down the left border and under Admin Centers, choose Exchange:

 From the Exchange Admin Center, choose Recipients from the left border: